AATA-Dev/Spotify-Analysis-Proj/README.md

 ## Issues Faced

+**Dataset Limitations**

+Although I extended the dataset using generative processes and Excel, certain limitations remain.
+Access to sensitive user details—such as demographics, location, and payment history—continues to be restricted due to Spotify's privacy and data protection policies.
+This restriction limits the ability to explore more advanced personalisation insights, such as detailed audience segmentation and user-specific recommendations.

-**Date Format Incompatibility:** Despite adjusting the schema within QuickSight, the platform continued to reject the original date format.
+**Date Format Incompatibility:**

+Even after adjusting the schema within QuickSight, the platform continued to reject the original date format.
 To resolve this, I split the date field into separate year and month columns, which allowed QuickSight to properly interpret the data.
 This solution enabled time-based analysis and ensured compatibility with QuickSight's date format requirements.

-**Table Schema Recognition Issue:** QuickSight failed to automatically recognize the table schema, preventing direct use of SQL queries for analysis.
+**Table Schema Recognition Issue:**

+QuickSight failed to automatically recognize the table schema, preventing direct use of SQL queries for analysis.
 To bypass this limitation, I leveraged calculated columns within QuickSight to generate the required metrics, allowing the analysis to proceed effectively despite the schema detection issue.

 **ETL Job Replication for Schema Resolution:**